Antelope-Memento/antelope_memento_api/README.md

 });

 socket.on('connect', () => {
-    console.log('connected to memento-api');
+    console.log('connected to memento-api websocket');

+    // subscribe to the transactions_history event after the connection is established socket.emit('transactions_history', {
+        accounts: ['account1', 'account2'], // array of account names, required
+        start_block: 298284392, // start reading from the block_num, optional (head block is used by default)
+        irreversible: true, // only irreversible transactions, optional (false by default) });
 });

 socket.on('disconnect', () => {
-    console.log('disconnected from memento-api');
+    console.log('disconnected from memento-api websocket');
 });

-// subscribe to the transactions_history event
-socket.emit('transactions_history', {
-    accounts: ['account1', 'account2'], // array of account names, required
-    start_block: 298284392, // start reading from the block_num, optional (head block is used by default)
-    irreversible: true, // only irreversible transactions, optional (false by default) });

 // start receiving the transaction data